saojs/website/docs/saofile.md

   - __Default__: `true`
 - __transformInclude__: One or more glob patterns, transform specific files with the transformer.
 - __transformExclude__: One or more glob patterns, __DON'T__ transform specific files with the transformer.
+- __filters__: Exclude some files from being added.
+It's an object whose key is an glob pattern and the value should be either a boolean or a string which will be evaluated in the context of `answers`.

 ### `type: 'modify'`